 Chavez also attacked the lifeblood necessary for poverty reduction: profit.
 That’s the “currency” that allows businesses to hire and pay employees and to create goods and services.
 It is profit that allows for reasonable taxes so government programs can be financed.

-That this was Venezuela’s end was obvious years ago but Canadian social democrats anyway praised Chavez and the newest experiment in anti-reality economics and his assault on freedom.
+That this was Venezuela’s end was obvious years ago, but Canadian social democrats praised Chavez and the newest experiment in anti-reality economics, and his assault on freedom.

 In 2010, three years before McQuaig and Klein offered their gushing tribute and supportive tweet, Amnesty International wrote of the Venezuelan regime’s “attacks, harassment and intimidation of those critical of government policies, including journalists and human rights defenders, were widespread.”

 Canada’s ideological left loved Chavez and his policies, the ones that destroyed a decent, second-world country.
 They forgot, or never learned or never cared, that granting widespread economic power to a government with existing, necessary political and military power leaves no power for citizens.
 That makes such regimes dangerous to core freedoms, in addition to the folly of political direction for an economy from the top down.